apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

   ]
 };
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

-> _"What does_ `extend` _mean here?"_ Our module is extending the `apostrophe-widgets` module, which provides almost all the code we need.
+_"What does_ `extend` _mean here?"_ Our module is extending the `apostrophe-widgets` module, which provides almost all the code we need.
 Yes, `extend` is the correct spelling.
 Apostrophe uses [moog](https://npmjs.org/package/moog) to handle extending or "subclassing" other modules.

->
-> _"What other field types can I add?"_ The `apostrophe-schemas` module gives us a powerful way to build forms and structure data with almost no work.
+_"What other field types can I add?"_ The `apostrophe-schemas` module gives us a powerful way to build forms and structure data with almost no work.
 We just pass an array of field definitions as the `addFields` option.
 We'll introduce the details gradually.
 But if you're in a hurry, check out the [schema guide](schema-guide.md).

->
-> _"What does the_ `name` _property do?"_ Each field needs to be stored in the widget under its own property name.
+_"What does the_ `name` _property do?"_ Each field needs to be stored in the widget under its own property name.
 Play around with `aposDocs.find().pretty()` in the mongodb shell to see what it looks like after you save the widget.

 Next we'll need a folder to hold our widget's `widget.html` template, which renders it on the page: